python-trio/trio/docs/source/reference-core.rst

 blocking operation, which will also hang forever!
-At this point, if we were using :mod:`asyncio` or another library with "edge-triggered" cancellation, we'd be in trouble: since our timeout already fired, it wouldn't fire again, and at this point our application would lock up.
+At this point, if we were using :mod:`asyncio` or another library with "edge-triggered" cancellation, we'd be in trouble: since our timeout already fired, it wouldn't fire again, and at this point our application would lock up forever.
 But in trio, this *doesn't* happen: the ``await conn.send_goodbye_msg()`` call is still inside the cancelled block, so it will also raise :exc:`Cancelled`.